UDOOboard/Gear-Docs/docs/03_Hardware_References/03_Memory_Installation.md

 Please always use SO-DIMM modules with the same technical specification.

-<span class="label label-info">Info</span> In this thread of the UDOO Forum you can find an *unofficial* but useful discussion about others compatible memories: [UDOO BOLT Memory Compatibility List](https://www.udoo.org/forum/threads/udoo-bolt-memory-compatibility-list.27216/)
+<span class="label label-info">Info</span> In this thread of the UDOO Forum you can find an *unofficial* but useful discussion about others compatible memories: [UDOO BOLT GEAR Memory Compatibility List](https://www.udoo.org/forum/threads/udoo-bolt-memory-compatibility-list.27216/)